openharmony/docs/en/application-dev/database/unified-data-channels.md

 ## How to Develop

 The following example describes how to implement many-to-many data sharing.
-The data provider writes data to the UMDF public data channel, and updates and deletes the data.
-The data consumer obtains the data shared by the data provider.
+The data provider calls insertData() provided by the UMDF to write data to the public data channel.
+The return value (unique identifier of the data written) can be used to update or delete the data.
+The data consumer uses the query() APIs provided by the UDMF to obtain full data in the public data channel.

 ### Data Provider